amiabix/zisk/book/architecture/overview.md

    - Arithmetic Unit: Performs math operations (add, multiply, etc.)
    - Binary Unit: Handles bit operations (AND, OR, XOR, etc.)
    - Coprocessors: Handle specialized operations (hashing, cryptography, etc.)

-## Key Features

-### 1. Modular Design
-- Each component is independent and focused on one task
-- Makes the system easier to understand and debug
-- Allows for better performance optimization

-### 2. Trace-Based Execution
-- Every operation generates a trace
-- Traces are used to prove correct execution
-- Makes it easy to verify what happened

-### 3. Bus Communication
-- All components talk through the System Bus
-- Makes it easy to add new components
-- Ensures everything is properly connected

 ## Execution-to-Proof Lifecycle